Job Market Paper

 Greene & Shenoy (2022, Management Science) - henceforth GS22 - find that the staggered adoption of U.S. state-level protections against racial discrimination in employment decreased both the profitability and leverage of affected businesses.
 However, these results arise from two-way fixed effects (TWFE) difference-in-differences models.
 Such models are now known to return inaccurate estimates of average treatment effects on the treated (ATTs) when treatment assignment is staggered, as some firm-year ATTs can enter the TWFE estimator with negative weight.
 I find that 21-36% of firm-year ATTs in GS22's sample enter the TWFE estimator with negative weight.
 I then replicate GS22's results using recently-developed difference-in-differences estimators that return valid ATT estimates under staggered adoption.
 None of these new ATT estimates are statistically significantly different from zero.

 The Problems with Poor Proxies: Does Innovation Mitigate Agricultural Damage from Climate Change?
 Institute for Replication Discussion Paper Series No. 158, 2024.
+Under submission.

 [ Abstract | Draft | Data & Code | Authors’ Response | Twitter/X Thread ]